British invasions of the River Plate: British interest in the region

-Britain had long harboured interests in taking control of the region from the Spanish before the invasions.
+Great Britain had long harboured interests in taking control of the region from the Spanish before the invasions.
 Attempts had been made by the British in past conflicts to establish a foothold in South America, like in the Battle of Cartagena de Indias, at the peak of the War of Jenkins' Ear.

-Back in 1711, John Pullen stated that the Río de la Plata was the best place in the world for making a British colonial trading base.
+In 1711, John Pullen stated that the Río de la Plata was the best place in the world for making a British colonial trading base.
 His proposal included Santa Fe and Asunción, and would have generated an agricultural area with Buenos Aires as the main port.
 Admiral Vernon also declared the benefit of opening markets in those areas in 1741.
 By 1780 the British government approved a project of colonel William Fullarton to take the Americas with attacks from both the Atlantic (from Europe) and the Pacific (from India).
 This project was cancelled.

-In 1789 the war between Britain and Spain seemed imminent after the Nootka Crisis.
+In 1789 war between Great Britain and Spain seemed imminent during the Nootka Crisis.
 The Venezuelan revolutionary Francisco de Miranda took the opportunity to appear before prime Minister William Pitt with his proposal to emancipate the New World territories under Portuguese and Spanish rule and turn them into a great independent empire governed by a descendant of the Incas.
-The plan presented in London requested the assistance of the United Kingdom and the United States to militarily occupy the major South American cities, ensuring that the people would greet the British cordially and would be rushing to organize sovereign governments.
-In return for this help, Britain would receive the benefits of unrestricted trade and usufruct of the Isthmus of Panama, in order to build a channel for the passage of ships.
+The plan presented in London requested the assistance of Great Britain and the United States to militarily occupy the major South American cities, ensuring that the people would greet the British cordially and would rush to organize sovereign governments.
+In return for this help, the British would receive the benefits of unrestricted trade and usufruct of the Isthmus of Panama, in order to build a channel for the passage of ships.
 Pitt accepted the proposal and began to organize the expedition.
 The Nootka Convention in 1790 ended hostilities, and the Miranda mission was canceled.